IsidroZ98/literate-engine/README.md

     4. Git push

+- EXTRA:
+    - I fucked up and I need to push code but it won't let me
+    - Git stash
+        Stash whatever code is conflicting you will have to resolve later or use the extension on VSCode

     - Once you feel comfortable with pushing code and want to make your own repo to practice Github code updating you should look up
         - Creating branches for features
         - Pushing and merging code to master branch